cc459/p2p-network/README.md

 ## Debugging

-- **Peer connection issues**: If the port number is already in use on your peer machine you will get a "Error starting server: address already in use".
+- **Port Number Issues**: If the port number is already in use on your peer machine you will get a "Error starting server: address already in use".
 To resolve this issue, rerun the peer.go file.
+(Similarly, rerun the tracker.go file if the tracker port number is already in use.)

 ### Common Issues
 - **Connection Issues**: Check if the tracker and peers are accessible over the network.